The list of advice for writers is long, seemingly more than is humanly possible to accomplish

 Here are the main ones:

-Write: As a writer, we need to write every day.
+As a writer, we need to write every day.
 Or at least we must write on a regular basis.
-For some people that means only a few minutes a day or maybe a couple times a week.
+For some people that means only a few minutes a day or maybe a couple of times a week.

-If we claim the title of writer and aren’t writing, something’s wrong.
+If we claim the title of the writer and aren’t writing, something’s wrong.
 Writing is the first requirement of being a writer.

 By reading widely, we cultivate our voice, develop our style, and feed our muse.
 Reading fuels our writing.
 But while the goal of spending as much time reading as writing makes for a compelling quip, it makes for better rhetoric than reality.

-Still, as writers, we must read.
+Still, as writers, we must-read.

-Build a Platform: I’ll never forget the day an agent turned me down, not because of my writing or my ideas or my ability, but over the lack of a platform.
+I’ll never forget the day an agent turned me down, not because of my writing or my ideas or my ability, but over the lack of a platform.
 Ouch.
 That hurt.

-It seems writing and reading were not enough.
+It seems writing and reading was not enough.
 I needed to build and then grow a platform, too.
 How much time should I invest in platform building?
 One piece of advice was as much time as I spend writing.

-If you’re good at math, you’re seeing the rub: 50 percent of my time writing, 50 percent reading, and 50 percent on platform.
+If you’re good at math, you’re seeing the rub: 50 percent of my time writing, 50 percent reading, and 50 percent on the platform.
 If that seems impossible, it is.

 The next question is when should we start building our platform.
 Unfortunately, if we’re asking that question, we’re already behind.

-Network: Next we must network.
+Next we must network.
 We need to know other writers.
 We need to meet agents, editors, and publishers.
 It’s good to have these contacts before we need them.

-Market: Last is marketing.
+Last is marketing.
 While this mostly takes place as our book nears publication, we must also market ourselves beforehand.
-We need a professional writer website, an active presence on some social media platforms, and the accoutrements of being a writer, such as a headshot, business cards, an author bio, and so forth.
+We need a professional writer website, an active presence on some social media platforms, and the accouterments of being a writer, such as a headshot, business cards, an author bio, and so forth.
 Writers need to juggle an impossible set of expectations.
 Click To Tweet

 Does all this seem overwhelming?
 It is?
 Does it seem impossible to give everything its due?
 It is.

-Somehow as writers we need to juggle these expectations.
+Somehow as writers, we need to juggle these expectations.
 We need to prioritize and squeeze things in and make sacrifices.

 A few weeks ago, I ended the day with the irrational assessment that I can actually balance all these things.
 My satisfaction lasted for all but one day.
-I usually reach this place a couple times a year, which means for the other 364 days of the year, I’m pulling my hair, screaming, and crying that I just can’t do it.
+I usually reach this place a couple of times a year, which means for the other 364 days of the year, I’m pulling my hair, screaming, and crying that I just can’t do it.

 And you know what.
 I can’t, no one can.